-Our focus in the next reporting period will be working with our largest suppliers within the supply chain of TDX Group.
-TDX Group is a wholly-owned subsidiary of Equifax Ltd, and are the market-leaders in the provision of data, technology and advisory solutions within the debt industry.
-Because of the business model of TDX Group, they have a large supply chain, including a range of debt collection agencies (DCAs).
-This puts TDX in a unique position to be able to drive good practice throughout this industry, including to firms who are not covered by the Modern Slavery Act 2015.
-We intend to hold a number of workshops with the DCAs, to educate and share best practice on Modern Slavery, and then agree an action plan.
+Our focus continues to be working with our largest suppliers within the supply chain of TDX Group Ltd. (TDX), a wholly-owned subsidiary of Equifax Ltd. TDX are the market-leaders in the provision of data, technology and advisory solutions within the debt industry.

+Because of the business model of TDX, they have a large supply chain, including a range of debt collection agencies (DCAs).
+This puts TDX in a great position to be able to drive good practice throughout this industry, including to firms who are not covered by the Modern Slavery Act 2015.
+We will continue to utilise our unique position in the industry to share best practice and expertise regarding the tackling of Modern Slavery.